 - And in the cash flow statement, the devaluation will be counted back as a non-cash cost in the “cash flow from operations”

-What are LOOKUP & VLOOKUP?
-What to employ when?
+12. What Is LOOKUP & VLOOKUP?
+What to Employ When?

 Usually, the interviewer likes to learn whether you are experienced in operating and excel in financial modeling or not.

 - LOOKUP is a function that permits you to evaluate the value entered; then, locate it within a data range; once the data range is chosen, then the process reciprocates a value from the exact data range without requiring you to scroll through.

 - VLOOKUP, however, is one among the sub-functions of LOOKUP.